GMP Small Molecules

 We offer the following regulatory support on request for our GMP product line:

-No, our GMP small molecules should only be used as raw materials / ancillary reagents for further ATMP manufacture, such as stem cell therapies.
+Our GMP small molecules should only be used as raw materials / ancillary reagents for further ATMP manufacture, such as stem cell therapies.
 They are not intended for human or veterinary use.